RichardLinEngineer/richardlinengineer.github.io/README.md

 ## 🌐 Translations
-This site supports English and 中文 using a lang.json file.
+This site supports English and Chinese (中文) using a `lang.json` file.
 Users can switch languages via the dropdown in the navbar.
 Language preference is saved using localStorage.

 ## 📬 Contact
 - 📧 Email: richlin3452@gmail.com